Our meal plans are designed to offer the best combination of value, service, planning and flexibility.

 Foundation Plan: $2,657 per semester

-Provides 3 meals per day plus $200 Dining Dollars per semester
+Provides unlimited meals at The Met plus one meal per day at the Portfolio cafe and $200 Dining Points per semester

-Provides 2 meals per day plus $475 Dining Dollars per semester
+Provides 2 meals per day plus $475 Dining Points per semester

 Declining Balance Option I: $2,215 per semester